-The Sensory Room at Browns Field House provides a calm and stimulating place where in recent months, families and friends have come to visit their loved ones after some time apart in lockdown.
+The Sensory Room at Browns Field House provides both physical and mental stimulus for residents.
+It's a calm space and in recent months, families and friends have used the room as a private space to visit their loved ones after some time apart in lockdown.

 The room was built in October 2019, making it almost 1 year old.
 Browns Field House is one of our smaller homes, so it was an exciting moment for everyone when the sensory room was built.
 At the moment the room is being used as a space for both activities and family visits to take place.
 It’s a spacious area where residents and families can catch up in private.